Dragon Quest Monsters: Battle system

 Up until Joker, battles were fought against randomly encountered monsters in a first-person view.
 Joker changed this by allowing players to see enemies on the field as well as making battles three-dimensional.
 The player controls up to three monsters at once, and their HP and MP are displayed onscreen.
 The player can then choose from several options on what to do.
 As of Joker 2, there are certain monsters who do take up two or three spaces on party, to fit their size.

-As of Terry's Wonderland 3D for Nintendo 3DS, there are four spaces in the party instead of three, allowing the player to control more monsters at time.
+As of Terry's Wonderland 3D for Nintendo 3DS, there are four spaces in the party instead of three, allowing the player to control more monsters at a time.

 Typically, the player does not directly control the monsters and instead gives them suggestions.
 Charge tells monsters to use their most direct and powerful attacks.
 Mixed suggests to monsters to use support abilities, such as shields, stat enhancements, or summons and Cautious tells monsters to use defensive abilities, such as healing and reviving spells and abilities that remove harmful stat effects.
 During battle, the player can select Plan, which allows the player to change any of the commands.
 Command gives the player direct control of the party and cannot be used in arena battles.
 Fight simply makes monsters follow their set commands.
 The player can also use items during battle, many which are from the Dragon Quest games.
 The party can also attempt to flee random battles.